What Is a Salary Reduction Contribution Plan?

 A salary reduction contribution offers employees the chance to reduce their current-year taxable income.
 A lower salary defers taxation on the money you save, until retirement.
 For young workers, that could mean decades of compounding returns without having to pay taxes along the way.

-For those who have the option of choosing a Roth account, taxes are paid in the current year, but withdrawals are tax free (as long as certain criteria are met).
+For those who have the option of choosing to open a Roth account, taxes are paid in the current year, but withdrawals are tax free (as long as certain criteria are met).
 Also, contributions to a Roth 401(k) or Roth 403(b) plan can grow tax-free through retirement.

 What’s more, the employer might offer their own contribution such as a matching contribution.
 Typically, an employer might match employees’ contributions up to a certain amount: e.g. they’ll match 50 cents for every dollar an employee saves, up to 6% of their salary.